FlohGro-dev/Craftcuts/README.md

 ### v0.2 a lot more settings and Shortcut input options

+- **new:** configuration menu for added Shortcuts
+- **new:** selecting a display name for the Shortcut is now possible
-- **new:** a lot more settings are available to allow the user to select which inputs shall be provided to the Shortcut
+- **new:** configuration options to select the inputs provided to the Shortcut:
+  - page title
+  - selected blocks
+  - open tasks
+  - url blocks
+  - all blocks
 - **change:** URL Blocks will now be exported as markdown urls and not include a link to the original block in Craft since this makes more sense

 ### v0.1 initial release